-5 Tips for Managing PPC During the Coronavirus Outbreak
+5 Tips for Managing PPC Following the Coronavirus Outbreak

 - Include shipping information with features of free, fast, etc.

-- Hours of operation and any deviation from the normal services.
+- Hours of operation and any deviation back from lockdown.

-- Messaging on your company’s response to the virus.
+- Messaging on your company’s response to providing healthy environments.

 Some of this messaging can be used in the primary ad copy, but don’t forget to fully utilize ad extensions such as sitelinks and call-outs to convey the information.

-Be sure to include this clearly on the landing pages.
+Be sure to include this messaging clearly on landing pages.

 Retain a brand presence and continue to feed the upper funnel because it may be harder to recover later after losing momentum.

-It is possible to acknowledge the crisis and take a softer sales approach.
+It is still possible to acknowledge the crisis and take a softer sales approach.

 Don’t make it difficult to ramp back up later.
+Anything can happen.

 Now is a good time to reevaluate your budgets and reconcile your budgets vs. spend.

-You may want to shift budgets into those products or services that have more relevancy during this national emergency.
+You may want to shift budgets into those products or services that have more relevancy while businesses begin to reopen.
+Be sure to account for any geographical bursts of activity as places reopen.

-You will definitely want to shift budgets to best performing campaigns to maximize results.
+You will definitely want to shift budgets to best-performing campaigns to maximize results.

 Take some tips from managing PPC on a small budget.

-Take the time to review budget versus actual spend to find nuggets of budget that may not have been utilized throughout the year and apply it to the campaigns that need it most.
+Review budget versus actual spend to find nuggets of the budget that may not have been utilized throughout the year and apply those to the campaigns that need it most.

-Depending on the platform, instead of daily budgets, consider settings such lifetime spend or monthly spend limits to better pace campaign spend.
+Depending on the platform, instead of daily budgets, consider settings such as lifetime spend or monthly spend limits to better pace campaign spend.

 This will free up your time for more important account management tasks.

+Automated bidding features are becoming the norm, so look at implementing them in Microsoft Ads, Google Ads, and other platforms as the competition begins to pick back up.

-This allows the platforms to automatically adjust CPC bids in real time to match the advertiser’s goals.
+This allows the platforms to automatically adjust CPC bids in real-time to match the advertiser’s goals.

-This is an automation feature that can help you be the most agile as users’ behaviors quickly change.
+This automation feature can help you be most agile as users’ behaviors quickly change.

 Do review the reevaluate your maximum CPCs while using these features.

-3. Search Behavior
+4. Consider Evolving Search Behavior

-While people are social distancing, they will still be researching, purchasing, and living the dream online.
+While people will likely still be social distancing, they will still be researching, purchasing, and living the dream online.

 Communicate about what services can be delivered virtually and turn-around times for delivery of services.